 A non-AP HE STA that has not established a block ack agreement with an HE STA shall examine each BA Information field received in the Multi-STA BlockAck frame as follows:

-If the Ack Type field is 1, then the Per AID TID Info field indicates either the acknowledgement of a single MPDU (i.e., MPDU in an A-MPDU subframe with EOF = 1) identified by the value of the TID, or a single MPDU (i.e., MPDU in an A-MPDU subframe with EOF = 1) that is an Action frame or a PS-Poll frame when the TID field is set to 15.
+If the Ack Type field is 1, then the Per AID TID Info field indicates either the acknowledgement of an [11740] EOF-MPDU that is a QoS Data frame when the TID is less than 8, or an [11740] EOF-MPDU that is a management frame or a PS-Poll frame when the TID field is set to 15.
 The BA Information field is intended to the STA if the AID of the BA Information field contains the STA's AID, and is processed according to the procedure defined in Acknowledgement context in a Multi-STA BlockAck frame27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame).

 If the Ack Type field is 0, the AID field is set to 2045, and the TID field is 15, then the RA field is the MAC address of an unassociated STA for which the Per AID TID Info subfield is intended.
 The BA Information field is intended to the STA if the RA field of the BA Information field contains the STA's MAC address, and is processed according to the procedure defined in Acknowledgement context in a Multi-STA BlockAck frame27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame).(#10328)